-The Precinct, located between the Gundaroo Goldfields to the north and the Captains Flat mining area to the south, contains a small copper mining test area as well as a small scale alluvial, probably gold, mining area.
+The Precinct, located between the Gundaroo Goldfields to the north and the Captains Flat mining area to the south, contains a small copper mining test area.
 Minerals mining went through a boom period in the mid-19th Century and had a profound effect on the development of the country.
 The Precinct demonstrates some of the fervour of the rush with the small scale testing for payable deposits occurring throughout the country.
 [Criterion (a)]

 The Precinct's charcoal kilns are the remains of an alternative fuel effort during WWII.
-With strict petrol rationing an alternative way of powering automobiles was required and within only a few years of the start of the war each state had many charcoal production facilities to produce fuel for essential vehicles which had been fitted with coal gassifier units.
+With strict petrol rationing, an alternative way of powering automobiles was required and within only a few years of the start of the war each state had many charcoal production facilities to produce fuel for essential vehicles which had been fitted with coal gassifier units.
 [Criterion (a)]